rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.alerttrigger/documentation.md

 ## Description
 The Alert Trigger processor filters numerical values based on a given threshold and/or tracks duplicated values and/or timestamp events in order to issue alerts.
-It forwards events in any case with three integrated boolean values representing the state of the alerts.
+It forwards events in any case with any integrated Boolean values representing the state of the alerts.

 ***